 Movement disorders.
 The following types of movement disorders have been reported (Jain 2010):

 Continuous levodopa infusion with steady plasma levels of the drug is associated with reduced motor complications compared with the standard oral formulation of the drug that is associated with fluctuation of plasma levels, particularly low levels, in patients with advanced Parkinson disease (Stocchi et al 2005).
 Continuous intraduodenal infusion of the levodopa/carbidopa enteral gel as monotherapy is safe and clinically superior to a number of individually optimized combinations of conventional oral and subcutaneous medications in patients with motor fluctuations (Nyholm et al 2005).
-A retrospective, long-term follow-up analysis of the clinical experience with application of levodopa/carbidopa-gel suspension directly in the duodenum showed that a continuous delivery by a portable pump resulted in smoother plasma concentrations of levodopa, while the daily dose of levodopa decreased by 5% (Odin et al 2008).
+A retrospective, long-term follow-up analysis of the clinical experience with application of levodopa/carbidopa-gel suspension directly in the duodenum showed that a continuous delivery by a portable pump resulted in smoother plasma concentrations of levodopa, whereas the daily dose of levodopa decreased by 5% (Odin et al 2008).
 Continuous jejunal levodopa infusion is an effective and feasible alternative treatment option for patients with advanced Parkinson disease, although there may be technical problems with the device (Eggert et al 2008).
 Modified preparations of levodopa such as controlled release preparations and liquid levodopa, catecholamine-O-methyltransferase inhibitors, dopamine agonists, and amantadine have been used in the prevention and treatment of motor complications.
 Other medications that are currently being studied to treat established levodopa-induced dyskinesias include antiepileptics and serotonergic medications.
 Deep brain stimulation of the subthalamic nucleus is effective in treating levodopa-induced dyskinesias (Zesiewicz et al 2007).
 Repetitive transcranial magnetic stimulation over the cerebellum as continuous theta burst stimulation has an antidyskinetic effect in Parkinson disease patients with levodopa-induced dyskinesia (Koch et al 2009).

 Findings of PET studies suggest that dissociation between cerebral blood flow and cerebral metabolism is a distinctive feature of levodopa treatment and may be especially pronounced in patients with levodopa-induced dyskinesia (Hirano et al 2008).